billster45/ScienceCritAI/README.md

 ---

 ### [NotebookLM: An LLM with RAG for active learning and collaborative tutoring](https://billster45.github.io/ScienceCritAI/NotebookLM_Active_Learning_summary_20250429_183656.html)
-**Why read this:** This paper is worth reading as it explores the innovative use of Google's NotebookLM, enhanced with Retrieval-Augmented Generation (RAG), to create a collaborative AI tutor for physics education.
-By employing a Socratic approach, the study highlights how this AI platform can foster active learning and critical thinking among students, demonstrating its potential to improve educational outcomes in a cost-effective manner.
+**Why read this:** This paper is worth reading as it explores the innovative use of Google's NotebookLM, enhanced with Retrieval-Augmented Generation (RAG), to create an AI-driven collaborative tutor for physics education.
+The study highlights the effectiveness of a Socratic approach in fostering active learning, demonstrating how the AI can guide students through complex problems while minimizing inaccuracies in information delivery.

 **Date:** 2025-04-29
 **Journal:** arXiv